Scattering entropies of quantum graphs with several channels: Scattering and entropies in quantum graphs

 where

+which are the global scattering amplitudes.
 In Eq. \eqref{eq:GF}, $x_i$ and $x_f$ are reference points on the leads connected to the vertices $i$ and $f$, respectively.
 In Eq. \eqref{eq:Srs}, $E_{i}$ is the set of neighbor vertices connected to $i$, and $r_{i}$ ($t_{i}$) is the $k$-dependent reflection (transmission) amplitude at the vertex $i$, which is determined unambiguously from the BC.
 The so-called family of paths $P_{ij}^{(f)}$ between the vertices $i$ and $j$, are given by

 where $z_{ij}= e^{i k \ell_{s}}$ with $\ell_{s}$ being the length of the edge $e_{s}=\{i,j\}$ connecting $i$ and $j$, and $E_{j}^{i,f}$ being the set of neighbors vertices of $j$ but with the vertices $i$ and $f$ excluded.
 The family $P_{ji}^{(f)}$ can be obtained from the above equation by swapping $i \leftrightarrow j$, and the number of family of paths is always twice the number of edges in the underlying graph.
 For a given quantum graph, solving the inhomogeneous system of equations provided by Eq. \eqref{eq:pij} we obtain the final form for the exact Green's function, from which we can easily extract the global scattering amplitudes for the underlying quantum graph.
+It is important to stress that the above procedure is based on the solution of the system of equations provided by Eq. \eqref{eq:pij}, which is obtained from the adjacency matrix of the graph, and replaces the cumbersome sum over paths of Ref. \cite{PR.647.1.2016}, being mathematically equivalent to the approach used in \cite{JPA.56.475202.2023}.

 In general, the specific boundary condition imposed at the vertex $i$ defines the individual scattering amplitudes, $r_i$ and $t_i$, in such a way that they are $k$-dependent (energy-dependent).
 However, for a vertex $i$ of degree $d_i \geq 2$ with Neumann boundary condition, the scattering amplitudes are given by